dmbarbour/wikilon/docs/AboutABC.md

         true  = [di]
         false = [ad]

 In practice, of course, computation of a boolean condition is frequently separated from expression of the `[onTrue][onFalse]` conditional paths.
-This makes it difficult to locally detect type errors or inconsistencies between `onTrue` or `onFalse` contingent on unification of environment `S` or `S'`.
-Most languages have dedicated syntax like the `if then else` keywords that make it easy to detect errors.

-For ABC, we can leverage annotations in this role.
-Consider:
+This makes it difficult to locally detect type errors or inconsistencies between `onTrue` or `onFalse` contingent on unification of environment.
+To detect type errors early, we need to inform our type system that our conditional paths will be evaluated in context of a boolean.
+We can leverage annotations in this role.
+For example:

         {&bool}[[onTrue][onFalse]]ai